Norethindrone (By mouth)

-Aygestin, Camila, Deblitane, Errin, Heather, Jencycla, Jolivette, Lupaneta Pack, Lyza, Nor-QD, Nora-BE, Norlyroc, Ortho Micronor, Sharobel
+Aygestin, Camila, Deblitane, Errin, Heather, Jencycla, Jolivette, Lupaneta Pack, Lyza, Nora-BE, Norlyda, Norlyroc, Ortho Micronor, Sharobel

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 Different brands of birth control pills have different instructions for when to start.
 Ask your doctor or pharmacist if you do not understand what day to start taking your brand.

 - You may take this medicine with food or milk if it upsets your stomach.

 - Keep your pills in the container you receive from the pharmacy.
 Take the pills in the order they appear in the container.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Take your pill at the same time every day, even during your menstrual period.